-- (4) References to a "liable person" are to a person liable to pay a recoverable amount. - (5) Nothing in Schedule 3ZA or Schedule 3ZB affects any other method of recovery or enforcement that is available in relation to a recoverable amount. - (6) The Secretary of State may not exercise a power under Schedule 3ZA or Schedule 3ZB for the purpose of recovering an amount from a liable person unless the Secretary of State has- - (a) given the liable person a reasonable opportunity to settle their liability in respect of the amount, - (b) notified the liable person that the Secretary of State may exercise the power for the purpose of recovering the amount if the liable person does not settle their liability in respect of the amount, and
+- (4) References to a "liable person" are to a person liable to pay a recoverable amount. - (5) Nothing in Schedule 3ZA or Schedule 3ZB affects any other method of recovery or enforcement that is available in relation to a recoverable amount. - (6) The Secretary of State may not exercise a power under Schedule 3ZA or Schedule 3ZB for the purpose of recovering an amount from a liable person unless the Secretary of State has - (a) given the liable person a reasonable opportunity to settle their liability in respect of the amount, - (b) notified the liable person that the Secretary of State may exercise the power for the purpose of recovering the amount if the liable person does not settle their liability in respect of 25 the amount, and - (c) given the liable person a summary of how the power would be exercised. - (7) The Secretary of State may not exercise the powers under Schedule 3ZA in relation to a recoverable amount unless satisfied that it is not reasonably possible to recover the amount by way of deductions from benefit, deductions from earnings or an adjustment of benefit. - (8) The Secretary of State may not exercise the powers under Schedule 3ZB in relation to a recoverable amount unless satisfied that it is not reasonably possible to recover the amount by way of deductions from benefit, deductions from earnings, an adjustment of benefit or deductions from the person's bank account. - (9) In subsections (7) and (8) -

-- (c) given the liable person a summary of how the power would be exercised. - (7) The Secretary of State may not exercise the powers under Schedule 3ZA in relation to a recoverable amount unless satisfied that it is not reasonably possible to recover the amount by way of deductions from benefit, deductions from earnings or an adjustment of benefit. - (8) The Secretary of State may not exercise the powers under Schedule 3ZB in relation to a recoverable amount unless satisfied that it is not reasonably possible to recover the amount by way of deductions from benefit, deductions from earnings, an adjustment of benefit or deductions from the person's bank account. - (9) In subsections (7) and (8) - - "an adjustment of benefit" means an adjustment of benefit under, or by virtue of, section 71 or 71ZF; - "deductions from benefit" means deductions from benefit under, or by virtue of, section 71 or 71ZC; - "deductions from earnings" means deductions from earnings under, or by virtue of, section 71 or 71ZD. - (10) In subsection (8), the reference to a deduction from a person's bank account is a reference to a deduction by way of a direct deduction order under Schedule 3ZA." - (3) In section 111 (delay, obstruction etc of inspector), in subsection (1)(b), after "otherwise than" insert "under Schedule 3ZA, Schedule 3B or". - (4) In section 191 (interpretation), at the appropriate places insert the following definitions - ""direct deduction order" has the meaning given by paragraph 1 of Schedule 3ZA;"; - ""immediate DWP disqualification order" has the meaning given by paragraph 2(2) of Schedule 3ZB;"; - ""lump sum direct deduction order" has the meaning given by paragraph 1(5) of Schedule 3ZA;"; - ""regular direct deduction order" has the meaning given by paragraph 1(4) of Schedule 3ZA;"; - "suspended DWP disqualification order" has the meaning given by paragraph 1(3) of Schedule 3ZB;".
+"an adjustment of benefit" means an adjustment of benefit under, or by virtue of, section 71 or 71ZF;

+- "deductions from benefit" means deductions from benefit under, or by virtue of, section 71 or 71ZC; - "deductions from earnings" means deductions from earnings under, or by virtue of, section 71 or 71ZD.

+- (3) In section 111 (delay, obstruction etc of inspector), in subsection (1)(b), after "otherwise than" insert "under Schedule 3ZA, Schedule 3B or". - (4) In section 191 (interpretation), at the appropriate places insert the following definitions - ""direct deduction order" has the meaning given by paragraph 1 of Schedule 3ZA;"; - ""immediate DWP disqualification order" has the meaning given by 10 paragraph 2(2) of Schedule 3ZB;"; - ""lump sum direct deduction order" has the meaning given by paragraph 1(5) of Schedule 3ZA;"; - ""regular direct deduction order" has the meaning given by paragraph 1(4) of Schedule 3ZA;"; - ""suspended DWP disqualification order" has the meaning given by paragraph 1(3) of Schedule 3ZB;".

-91 Recovery from bank accounts etc
+92 Recovery from bank accounts etc